keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 For more information regarding latest version of Job Executor Service, follow this [Link](https://github.com/keptn-contrib/job-executor-service#install-job-executor-service).
 In this tutorial, the Job Executor Service should listen to `sh.keptn.event.test.triggered` CloudEvent, which can be configured in shipyard file.

+> If you have Job Executor Service installed already, please directly subscribe to `sh.keptn.event.test.triggered` event from Bridge after creating Keptn Project.

 ## Creating Project

 Create a new Keptn project using the following command